Strength training is essential for any runner looking to stay strong, healthy and less injury prone.

-There are so many strength workouts for runners out there to help you become a faster and stronger runner.
+There are many strength exercises for runners that can help you become a stronger runner.

 Various articles and studies have proven the link between strength training and running and how it can help you become a stronger runner.